metazip/pointfrip/README.md

 ##
-**"Only those who attempt the absurd can achieve the impossible."**
+Only those who attempt the absurd can achieve the impossible.